kentaro/nx_fizzbuzz/README.md

 # NxFizzbuzz

-FizzBuzz got solved by deep learning!
+`FizzBuzz` problem got solved by deep learning!

 This repository shows an inductive programming demo using [Nx](https://github.com/elixir-nx/nx), a multi-dimensional tensors library for Elixir.